 Roses thrive in sunlight.
 It’s ideal for your rose bush to receive six hours of sun per day, at a minimum.
 There is only one exception to this rule, and it’s for those of you who live in areas with extremely hot growing seasons and limited water.
 If that applies to you, choose a site with partial shade for your rose bush in order to give it some intermittent relief.
 Central and South Florida we’re looking at you!

-Although rose bushes need regular deep watering, they also need to be planted in soil that drains well.
+Although rose bushes need regular deep watering, they also need to be planted in soil with good drainage.
 Otherwise you risk rotting the roots from being too heavily saturated.
 Additionally, roses get the best nutrition when they are surrounded by organic matter.
-Our rose planting mix contains Canadian peat, aged pine bark, controlled-release 360-day fertilizer, granite sand, and other minor elements that will help you begin to amend your soil for your rose plants.
+Our rose planting mix contains Canadian peat, aged pine bark, controlled-release 360-day fertilizer, granite sand, bone meal and other minor elements that will help you begin to amend your soil for your rose plants.
+Dig a hole the size of the nursery container.
+Back fill the hole with the soil mixture of your choice.
+An annual application of slow release fertilizer to newly planted roses will help with fungal diseases like powdery mildew and black spot.

 Most rose bushes should be planted in early spring.
 You can cut back and move your roses in the late spring or early fall, but avoid doing this in the summer as the intense heat could cause them to die.
 In the fall, do not prune your rose bush; simply cut off any diseased parts as to avoid new growth before winter.